lizapincsak/lizapincsak/README.md

 - 🤓 I’m creating a book tracker app
 - 😄 Pronouns: she/her
 - ✨ Fun fact: If I am not programming, I am likely 🥾 hiking, 📚 reading, or ✍️ working on my blog.
+- ✍️ You can find my articles on my website at [lizapincsak.com](https://lizapincsak.com) as well as on [Medium](https://lizapincsak.medium.com).
 - 🌎 You can find me on [![Twitter][1.2]][1] or  [![LinkedIn][2.2]][2].
   <!-- Icons -->
   [1.2]: http://i.imgur.com/wWzX9uB.png (twitter icon without padding)